- Our new BSc (Hons) Adult Nursing course focuses on community and primary care nursing, giving you a huge range of career options

 You will learn in brand new teaching facilities from expert clinical and academic staff and in a wide range of clinical placements.
 You will receive excellent support to ensure you achieve both academic and professional success.

-On successful completion of the course you will graduate with Nursing and Midwifery Council (NMC) professional registration in Adult Nursing.
+On successful completion of the course you will be eligible to apply for registration as an Adult Nurse with the Nursing and Midwifery Council (NMC)

 Your learning on the programme will be split between theory in the classroom and clinical practice in a range of placements and in the Clinical Simulation Centre (CSC).